mateo1mc/SpinWin-Slots/README.md

-# SpinWin-Slots
+# SpinWin-Slots🎰

-A simple slot machine game built with HTML, CSS, and JavaScript, where players can spin to win points by aligning symbols across various rows.
+A simple slot machine game built with `HTML`, `CSS`, and `JavaScript`, where players can spin to win points by aligning symbols across various rows.

 ## Overview